Basilisk: Accounts

 Isidore of Seville defined the basilisk as the king of snakes because of its killing glare and poisonous breath.
 The Venerable Bede was the first to attest to the legend of the birth of a basilisk from an egg by an old cockerel; other authors added the condition of Sirius being ascendant.
 Alexander Neckam (died 1217) was the first to say that not the glare but the "air corruption" was the killing tool of the basilisk, a theory developed a century later by Pietro d'Abano.

 Theophilus Presbyter gave a long recipe in his book, the Schedula diversarum artium, for creating a compound to convert copper into "Spanish gold" (De auro hyspanico).
 The compound was formed by combining powdered basilisk blood, powdered human blood, red copper, and a special kind of vinegar.

-Albertus Magnus in the De animalibus wrote about the killing gaze of the basilisk, but he denied other legends, such as the rooster hatching the egg.
+Albertus Magnus, in the De animalibus, wrote about the killing gaze of the basilisk, but he denied other legends, such as the rooster hatching the egg.
 He gave as source of those legends Hermes Trismegistus, who is credited also as the creator of the story about the basilisk's ashes being able to convert silver into gold.
 The attribution is absolutely incorrect, but it shows how the legends of the basilisk were already linked to alchemy in the 13th century.

-Geoffrey Chaucer featured a basilicok (as he called it, possibly in relation to the cock) in his Canterbury Tales.
+Geoffrey Chaucer featured a so-called basilicok (likely a portmanteau of “basilisk” and “cock”) in his Canterbury Tales.
 According to some legends, basilisks can be killed by hearing the crow of a rooster or gazing at itself in a mirror.
-The latter method of killing the beast is featured in the legend of the basilisk of Warsaw, killed by a man carrying a set of mirrors.
+This method of killing the beast is featured in the legend of the basilisk of Warsaw, killed by a man carrying a set of mirrors.
+According to the popular urban legend, it was a terrifying creature, described as a rooster, snake or turkey, with a snake's tail and the eyes of a frog.
+It guarded hidden treasures in the Warsaw's Old Town underground and killed intruders with its eyes.
+It died outwitted by a young journeyman who went underground carrying a mirror in front of him.
+According to Artur Oppman, Bazyliszek lived in the basement of one of the tenement houses on Krzywe Koło street in Warsaw.